syncfusion/ej2-showcase-ts-healthtracker/README.md

 ## Build the application

-To Build the application, use the below command,
+To build the application, use the below command,

 ```sh
 npm run build